-These Lemon Blueberry Energy Bites are an easy, no bake snack that’s perfect for back to school or summer road trips!
-Just a few ingredients and they’re gluten free with paleo and vegan options, and you can press them into a pan to make granola bars!
+These Lemon Blueberry Energy Bites are an easy, no-bake snack that’s perfect for back to school or summer road trips!
+Just a few ingredients and they’re gluten free with paleo and vegan options.
+You can even press them into a pan to make granola bars!

 Friends, this is my first foray into the world of energy bites.

-I developed this recipe in the middle of summer, when the girls are outside pretty much 100% of the time they’re not in their beds sleeping.
-They’re hungry ravenous all the time, and I just don’t always feel like making them a snack on the go.
-I also know that you guys love lemon and blueberry so I was pretty sure this combo would be a hit!
+I developed this recipe in the middle of summer when the girls are outside pretty much 100% of the time, and needed something I could throw together quick, toss in a container, and hand off on the go.
+Since my girls love these homemade granola bars and I know you all love lemon and blueberry, these lemon blueberry energy bites were a no-brainer.

-And plus, while I was trying to finish up my video and get some photos, my 18 month old had climbed onto a chair and was cleaning the food processor bowl out with her fingers.
-I take that as a good sign!
+Safe to say, when my 18 month old climbed onto a chair and started cleaning out the food processor bowl with her fingers, I took that as a good sign!

-- You’ll want to make these in a food processor.
-I have a Cuisinart and it works perfectly for me!
-The food processor turns the almonds into more of a paste.
+- You’ll want to make these in a food processor, as it turns the almonds into more of a paste.
 If you don’t have a food processor, try starting with almond butter instead and mixing them up in a bowl.

 - I love to buy a great big bag of almonds at once to keep on handy for snacks like this — it’s cheaper than buying a teeny little bag every time you need some!
 I keep my nuts fresh by storing them in the freezer.